-This page explains what we are doing online and by telephone while normal services and activities are suspended because of COVID-19 Coronavirus.
-We will keep it updated as things develop.
+This page explains what we are doing while so many of our usual activities are suspended because of COVID-19 Coronavirus.
+We try to keep this page updated.
 Please bear in mind much of this website (besides this page) is out-of-date and refers to events that have had to be cancelled.
+If you are interested in what’s going on, please click “Keep in touch” in the top left of this web page and joining one or more of our mailing lists.

-Services are livestreamed on Sundays and other days, while we cannot meet in church.
-The usual pattern is a Sunday Morning Prayer service on Facebook at 9:30am, and all-age and other services as arranged.
+Online services are livestreamed on Sundays and other days.
+The usual pattern is a Sunday Morning Prayer service on Facebook at 9:30am, including hymns, music, and a sermon.
+All-age and other services take place most weeks, featuring music, craft, stories, readings, and prayers.

-Funerals can only take place at crematoria or the graveside, with immediate family only present and social distancing measures strictly followed.
+Funerals can take place in church, as well as at the graveside or in crematoria.
+However, there are limits on who can attend, and on the form the service can take.
 Please be in touch with the parish office or clergy.
 We encourage people to plan larger memorial services to be held later.

 Telephone contact ministry